buildweek-replate/marketing-page/README.md

     * Mobile and Tablet styling is nested within the LESS files.
     * The Landing page content is found in **index.html**.
     * The About Us page content is found in **about.html**.

+---

+### Enjoy

+Enjoy perusing my code, and maybe building on it!
+For reference, inspiration, or just to see what it looks like, my gh-pages hosted site can be found [here](https://buildweek-replate.github.io/marketing-page/index.html).